Bradbury Robinson: The first pass

-Some 20 miles from the Lake Beulah training camp, on September 5, 1906, Robinson threw the first pass in a game against Carroll College at Waukesha, Wisconsin.
+Some 20 miles from the Lake Beulah training camp, on September 26, 1906, Robinson threw the first pass in a game against Carroll College at Waukesha, Wisconsin.
 Jack Schneider was the receiver for the Blue & White (St. Louis would not adopt "Billikens" as a nickname for its sports teams until sometime after 1910).

 According to archives at St. Louis, Cochems (pronounced coke-ems) didn't start calling pass plays in the Carroll game until after he had grown frustrated with the failure of his offense to move the ball on the ground.

 The first Robinson-to-Schneider attempt failed to connect.
 More than 100 years later, Stephen Jones of The Press-Enterprise called it "an incompletion that changed the game of football forever."
 Under the rules at that time, an incomplete pass resulted in a turnover to Carroll.

 Undeterred, on a subsequent possession, Cochems called for his team to again execute the play he dubbed the "air attack".
 Robinson took the fat, rugby-style ball and threw a 20-yard touchdown pass to Schneider.
 Interviewed in a Jacksonville, Florida hospital room in 1956, Schneider remembered that first pass reception 50 years earlier.

 We were in the second half and the game was tied when Robinson called the pass.
 Actually Robinson was an end and I was a fullback.
 But Brad could throw the ball a long way, so we switched positions for that one play.

 We were told to run after the snap and just keep going until we heard the passer yell 'hike' or our name.
 So, I ran and ran.
 I was about to give up when I heard Robinson call.
 I turned and caught the ball a yard or so short of the goal and went over with it.

 The play stunned the fans and the Carroll players.
 St. Louis went on to win, 22–0.

+However, in 2026, it was discovered that on September 22, 1906, Bates College sophomore quarterback Stephen Cobb completed the first forward pass in college football history, connecting with freshman Ralph Cummings.